1. Why did the bus drive by without stopping to pick me up?

 We actually do now!
 In 2009, Cherriots eliminated Saturday bus service and made other service cuts to balance its budget.
 Thanks to the passage of House Bill 2017, Cherriots has restored services lost to those budget cuts.

 In September of 2019, Cherriots added Saturday bus service and later evening service on most local routes.
-In May of 2020, Sunday service will start for the first time in Cherriots history.
-More service on holidays will added as well.
-To learn more details about this service expansion, visit the A Better Cherriots page.
+We planned to add Sunday and holiday service as well in May of 2020, but the coronavirus pandemic derailed those plans.
+To learn more details about these service expansions, visit the A Better Cherriots page.

 HB 2017 provides a dedicated source of state funding to transit districts across Oregon.
 Revenue for HB 2017 is provided by a payroll tax paid by employees.
 The legislation could bring $7 million in the first year to support transit in Salem-Keizer, as well as regional service to smaller cities in Marion and Polk counties.